 Because systems weren’t communicating correctly, the doctor’s office lost revenue and had extended downtime because they were not made aware of the opening in the schedule when I canceled my appointment.
 Additionally, I’ll have to find a new doctor, since now the office thinks I’m a bum who doesn’t show up when I’m supposed to…I’m kidding.
 Kind of.

 The good news is, this whole situation could have been avoided by allowing patients to engage with their providers via a fully automated, interactive SMS channel which is a step ahead of the automated call, that clearly malfunctioned anyway.
-Digital self-service allows healthcare providers and any business that sets appointments to maximise their reach and deliver a superior level of patient or customer engagement.
+Digital self-service allows healthcare providers and any business that sets appointments to maximize their reach and deliver a superior level of patient or customer engagement.